 Global Learning

-International studies at Herron
+International engagement at Herron

 Herron's global learning programming opens doors to a network of vibrant art communities for students, faculty, and staff.
 From diverse study abroad programs that offer immersive experiences around the world to international education partnerships dedicated to providing students with new perspectives and skills, Herron has a wide range of opportunities for our community to connect with the world.